 Respimat is the device that delivers spiriva.
 It also has a dose counter.
 The device works by pressing the dose button at the same time as taking a slow inhalation.

 If your medicine isn’t listed here, it might be that it’s not commonly prescribed for asthma.
-Call or email the 1800 ASTHMA Helpline to get more information on the less common medicines or you can also ask your doctor to explain more about your medicine.
+Call or email 1800 ASTHMA to get more information on the less common medicines from an Asthma Educator, or you can also ask your doctor to explain more about your medicine.